 Also Known as

-Wash the fruit, cut the dates in half, remove the stones and chop the flesh finely or coarsely.
-It is great addition into salads.
+Wash the date fruit, cut it in half vertically, remove the seed and chop the flesh finely or coarsely.
+It is a great addition to salads.

 How to Select

 • If buying fresh dates, select those that are smooth-skinned, glossy and plump.